 Ms. Margaret Torizzo

+Margaret is co-owner of Watershed Consulting Associates, LLC.
 Margaret has wide-ranging experience in stormwater system treatment design, erosion and sediment control design, floodplain management, hydrologic, hydraulic, and pollutant load modeling studies.

 Margaret earned her B.A., graduating Manga Cum Laude, from the University of Colorado.
-She also earned her M.A. from the University of Colorado specializing in Hydrology, Fluvial Geomorphology, and Geographic Information Systems (GIS).
+She also earned her M.A. from the University of Colorado specializing in Fluvial Geomorphology, Hydrology, and Geographic Information Systems (GIS).

 Dana was born and bred on the coast of Maine and moved to Vermont in 2001 to attend Middlebury College where he earned a degree in Geography and Environmental Studies, focusing in GIS and cartography.
 After graduating, he worked with Middlebury’s GIS lab as a teaching assistant and later became an independent GIS consultant, working with a variety of public and private clients.
 After living in Colorado for four years, he returned to Vermont in 2011 to conduct his Master of Science research at UVM in Water Quality and Bioretention System Monitoring at the College of Agriculture and Life Science’s Plant and Soil Science Department.